xhuang316/visual-textual-tweets-retrival/README.md

 The word embedded CNN in this peoject modifies the architecture proposed by Kim (2014) for text classification.
 The texts are given a binary label after the classiciation process.
 The training dataset is available upon request.

 ## Transfer learning Inception V3
+We transder leaned Inception V3 network to a binary classifier (on-topic or off-topic) specific to flooding case.
+Several top layers specific to ILSVRC problems are removed and new layers are added to the model in the following order: AvgPool, FC (1024 features), 210 Dropout and Softmax (2 classes).
+A two stage transfer learning approach is applied:
+Stage 1: freeze all but the penultimate layer and re-train the last FC layer;
+Stage 2: unfreeze top 2 inception blocks and fine tune their weights.
+The training dataset is available upon request.

 ## Fused CNN architecture